Lawyer: 30 women settle Watson-related claims against Texans - WHIZ News

 “This is not an admission of any wrongdoing, but instead a clear stand against any form of sexual assault and misconduct.
 We hope that today’s resolution will provide some form of closure to the parties involved, our fans and the Houston community at large.
 As an organization, we will now turn our focus to the future and doing what we can to ensure respect for all,” the McNairs said in their statement.

+In the lawsuit filed last month against the Texans, a woman accused the team and some of its employees of having been told or being aware of Watson’s troubling behavior and “known tendency to push boundaries during massage sessions.”
+The lawsuit alleged the Texans provided Watson with various resources, including rooms at a Houston hotel, massage tables and a non-disclosure agreement the women were told to sign, that allowed the quarterback “to further his misconduct with women.”

+Buzbee said while he would have no additional comment on the allegations against the Texans, in a statement he added “there is a marked contrast in the way in which the Texans addressed these allegations, and the way in which Watson’s team has done so.”

-Watson, who has since been traded to the Cleveland Browns, has denied any wrongdoing and vowed to clear his name.
-Watson is facing possible discipline from the NFL over the allegations.
+Watson, who agreed to be traded to the Cleveland Browns in March after four seasons with Houston, has claimed his innocence and that any sex with the therapists was consensual.
+The 26-year-old is facing possible discipline from the NFL over the allegations.

+Watson, who signed a five-year, $230 million contract with the Browns, is waiting to see if he’ll be eligible to play this season.
+NFL disciplinary officer Sue L. Robinson will decide whether the three-time Pro Bowler violated the league’s personal conduct policy with his off-field behavior.

+A former federal judge in Delaware, Robinson held a hearing this month during which the league and the NFL Players Association presented arguments.
+The league has insisted on an indefinite suspension for Watson while the union says there are no grounds for a lengthy ban since he did not commit any crimes.

 Follow Juan A. Lozano on Twitter: https://twitter.com/juanlozano70